nan0s7/nfancurve/README.md

 ## Features
 - by default it has an aggressive fan curve profile (lower temps, louder noise)
-- only checks the GPU temp every 3 seconds (by default)
+- uses `nvidia-settings` commands
 - automatically enables GPU fan control
-- uses "nvidia-settings" commands
 - easy to read code, with plentiful comments (beginner friendly)
+- intelligently adjusts the time between tempurature readings
 - very lightweight; see stats section for more info
 - works for any PC hostname
 - easy-to-use update script